adeshar00/BlenderAddon/README.md

 Now, if you go to "File > Export", there should be an option to export as a Compact Simple Model File.

-(Note: the game engine parser currently ignores files with multiple objects, as well as object translation rotation and scale data)
+(Note: the game engine parser currently ignores files with multiple objects, as well as translation rotation and scale data)

 #Format